Bobby Farnham

-Robert T. Farnham (born January 21, 1989) is a retired American professional ice hockey left winger who last played for Belfast Giants in British Elite Ice Hockey League (EIHL).
+Robert T. Farnham (born January 21, 1989) is an American former professional ice hockey left winger who last played for Belfast Giants in British Elite Ice Hockey League (EIHL).
 He previously played for the Pittsburgh Penguins, New Jersey Devils and Montreal Canadiens of the National Hockey League.

 Early life

 Farnham was born on January 21, 1989, to Bob and Glorianne Farnham.
 His father played for the Brown Bears football team as well as in the Canadian Football League with the Toronto Argonauts.
 His mother is a member of the Demoulas family, which owns the Market Basket chain of supermarkets.
 Two of his uncles also played football at Brown and one of his cousins, Buddy Farnham, briefly played for the New England Patriots.

 Playing career

 High school

 Farnham played his first two high school seasons at Brooks School in his hometown of North Andover, Massachusetts.
 He helped lead Brooks to back to back ISL Division II Championships.
 During his sophomore season he was named Hockey Night in Boston Sophomore MVP, Eagle-Tribune Player of the Year, ISL Division II MVP, and was named to The Boston Globe All-Scholastic and All-New England Prep Division II teams.
 He transferred to Phillips Academy in Andover, Massachusetts for his final two seasons.
 During the 2007–08 season, he served as the team's co-captain and finished with 21 goals and 30 assists.
 While at Phillips Academy, Farnham was also the starting third baseman for the baseball team, batting .364 as a junior and .433 as a senior and helping the team to back-to-back NE Prep Championships.